sundalei/user-manage-ldap/README.md

 ## 1. Setup OpenLDAP Server and Populate Data

-This project uses Docker Compose to quickly set up an OpenLDAP server and a phpLDAPadmin instance for browsing the LDAP directory.
+This project uses Docker Compose to quickly set up an OpenLDAP server.

 ### Steps